 - How much does it cost?
 It costs around £5 per tablet.

 - Other names: shrooms, mushies, magics, philosopher's stone.

-- How is it taken?
+- How are they taken?
 Magic mushrooms grow wild in the UK.
 The two types are liberty caps and fly agaric.
 They are eaten raw, or dried and used in drinks.

-- What does it do?
+- What do they do?
 Magic mushrooms can also give you good or bad trips.
 A good trip makes you feel happy, chilled out and confident.
 A bad trip can be frightening.
 Some people find magic mushrooms make them more imaginative or creative or sensitive, or they have a feeling of spiritual enlightenment.

-- How much does it cost?
-They can be picked as they grow wild.
+- How much do they cost?
+They can be picked, as they grow wild.
 However, wild mushrooms should never be picked unless you know exactly what you are looking for, as some are poisonous.
 If bought, they cost about £5 for a handful.